miekg/dns/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/miekg/dns)](https://goreportcard.com/report/miekg/dns)
 [![](https://godoc.org/github.com/miekg/dns?status.svg)](https://godoc.org/github.com/miekg/dns)

-A dnsv2 is in the works.
-Development happens at <https://codeberg.org/miekg/dns>, check it out if you want to help shape the next 15 years of the Go DNS package.
+DNS version 2 is now available at <https://codeberg.org/miekg/dns>, check it out if you want to help shape the next 15 years of the Go DNS package.

+The version here will see no new features and less and less development.

 # Alternative (more granular) approach to a DNS library